 - Are you talking about the right things in your Weekly Meetings?

-Creating KPIs isn’t easy if you do it right, but it is well worth the effort and can be refined over time to make sure that you are measuring the key indicators.
+Creating KPIs isn’t easy if you do it right, but it is well worth the effort and can be refined over time to make sure that you are measuring the key indicators that result in performance management and allow you to make real time decisions.
 To help get you started, Rhythm Systems has a KPI creator tool and a plethora of additional free KPI resources in our Rhythm Resource Center.
-These tools will help you guide you down the path to creating the KPIs that drive your business to success.
+These tools will help you guide you down the path to creating the KPIs that allow you make informed decisions that drive your business to success with effective KPI dashboards.

 Here are some KPI Examples to help get you started!